Independent limited assurance report on the UCB Sustainability Report 2017

 We have evaluated the Subject Matter Information against the Criteria.
 The accuracy and completeness of the Subject Matter Information are subject to inherent limitations given their nature and the methods for determining, calculating or estimating such information.
 Our Limited Assurance Report should therefore be read in connection with the Criteria.

 Our Independence and Quality Control

 We have complied with the independence and other ethical requirements of the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (IESBA), which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behavior.
 Our audit firm applies International Standard on Quality Control (ISQC) n° 1 and accordingly maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.

-Based on our work, as described in this Independent Limited Assurance Report, nothing has come to our attention that causes us to believe that the selected indicators for the year 2016 marked with a Greek small letter beta (ß) in UCB’s Sustainability Report 2016, and UCB’s assertion that the report meets the requirement GRI G4 – Core, is not fairly stated, in all material respects, in accordance with the Criteria.
+Based on the procedures performed, as described in this Independent Limited Assurance Report, and the evidence obtained, nothing has come to our attention that causes us to believe that the selected indicators for the year 2017 marked with a Greek small letter beta (β) in UCB’s Sustainability Report 2017, and UCB’s assertion that the report meets the requirement GRI G4 – Core, is not fairly stated, in all material respects, in accordance with the Criteria.